15 Top Tips for New Faculty Using Morris Library

 Meet your Liaison Librarian or My Librarian

 We have a librarian (Liaison Librarian; My Librarian) assigned to each academic department.
 The Liaison Librarian facilitates communication between the teaching faculty and the Library, as well as helps faculty with research or library instruction needs.
-Find your Liaison Librarian.
+See the list of Liaison Librarians.

 Morris Library offers instruction, tours, and customized online materials designed to teach students about information access, evaluation, and use either in general or integrated with course content.
 Schedule with your Liaison Librarian or online.